-Legal breaches of Chinese companies in Serbia and other SEE countries must be tackled16.
-September 2020. / SEE Energy News
+Legal breaches of Chinese companies in Serbia and other SEE countries must be tackled, SEE Energy News

 The Bankwatch Network noted in a statement that Chinese state-owned companies have been “particularly active” in Southeast Europe in recent years, citing signed contracts to build four new coal plants, rehabilitate two coal plants, invest in heavy industries, and construct other infrastructure.
 The CEE Bankwatch Network made the plea on September 14 as German Chancellor Angela Merkel, EU Council President Charles Michel, and Commission President Ursula von der Leyen meet online with China’s President Xi Jinping to discuss a planned investment agreement, among other things.
 Civil society groups working in South eastern Europe are calling on the European Union to step up its actions on legal violations of EU law by Chinese state-owned enterprises in Europe.

 In Serbia, Chinese firms have also bought a steel plant and a copper mine and are planning to build a tire factory, it said.